ahmedshaik982/EDA_On_Airbnb_Bookings_Analysis/README.md

 * The shared room category has availability of rooms with more number of days

-* Staten Island has availability of rooms with more number of days
+* Staten Island has availablity of rooms with more number of days